facebook/react-native-website/docs/security.md

 ## Summary

 There is no bulletproof way to handle security, but with conscious effort and diligence, it is possible to significantly reduce the likelihood of a security breach in your application.
-Invest in security proportional to the sensitivity of the data stored in your application, the number of users, and the damage a hacker could do when gaining access to their account.
+Invest in security is proportional to the sensitivity of the data stored in your application, the number of users, and the damage a hacker could do when gaining access to their account.
 And remember: it’s significantly harder to access information that was never requested in the first place.